Clinical UM Guideline

 Sacral anterior root stimulation has been successfully used in Europe for many years, with large reported case series.
-In this country, only one implantable device, the Vocare Bladder System, has received approval by the FDA for stimulation of the sacral anterior nerve root.
+In this country, only one implantable device, the Vocare Bladder System, has received approval by the United States Food and Drug Administration (FDA) for stimulation of the sacral anterior nerve root.
 The FDA-labeled indication, approved in 1999, includes the following:

 The Neurocontrol Vocare Bladder System is indicated for the treatment of patients who have clinically complete spinal cord lesions with intact parasympathetic innervation of the bladder and are skeletally mature and neurologically stable, to provide urination on demand and to reduce post-void residual volumes of urine.

 The use of the Vocare Bladder System consists of the following implantable external and surgical components.